tobega/tailspin-v0/TailspinReference.md

 elements in an literal array selector are the same ones that are allowed as direct selectors.

 All these rules can be applied to multiple dimensions by separating the dimension dereferences with a semi-colon `;`, e.g.
-`$(1..3; 2)` to select the second element of each of the first three dimensions (returns a one-dimensional array of size 3, although the elements could be arrays).
+`$(1..3; 2)` to select the second element of each of the first three elements of the first dimension (returns a one-dimensional array of size 3, although the elements could be arrays).
 Selecting only a few dimensions will select everything from the remaining dimensions as a new array, but you cannot dereference it immediately in the same step.